<img src="https://www.companydetailscompany.com/797693.png" style="display:none;">

 Employees are increasingly reflecting on whether their pay levels are now adequate to support their lifestyle, considering current economic challenges.
 In addition, many have found that doing their day-to-day job has become harder.
 Many employees have faced disruption in the basics of delivering their jobs.
 For example, moving to remote working where possible, needing to adopt new technology, reacting to higher levels of sickness (which have created resourcing issues), having to lead remote workforces, plus much more.

-So, many organisations are trying to adapt to ensure pay packages sized correctly.
-But organisations should consider other areas that have a longer-term impact on retention than the temporary motivator of increased salaries.
+So, many organizations are trying to adapt to ensure pay packages sized correctly.
+But organizations should consider other areas that have a longer-term impact on retention than the temporary motivator of increased salaries.

 Greater flexibility and wellbeing support